StudyFrenchSpanish

 Why Learn East Asian Languages?

-Learning a new language has become an essential aspect of the career and economic life of most career-oriented people.
+Learning these languages has become an essential aspect of the professional and economic lives of most career-oriented individuals.

 Globalization has made it impossible for people to rely solely on their mother tongue.
 That’s the reason career choices in languages are higher today than ever.

-The countries are now closer than ever, which has resulted in integrating the Indian economy with the outside world, particularly with countries of East Asian origin.
+The countries are now closer than ever, which has led to the integration of the Indian economy with the global economy, particularly with countries of East Asian origin.

 With so many options, choosing the right foreign language to learn is more crucial than ever.
-The three most sought-after East Asian tongues are Japanese, Mandarin Chinese, and Korean.
+The three most widely spoken East Asian languages are Japanese, Mandarin Chinese, and Korean.

-The East Asian countries are some of the most vibrant, dynamic, diverse cultures and intellectually rich regions globally.
-Realizing the Asian Century, the rising importance of East Asia in the 21st century offers exciting career opportunities.
+East Asian countries are among the most vibrant, dynamic, and diverse cultures and among the most intellectually rich regions globally.
+As we enter the Asian Century, the growing significance of East Asia in the 21st century presents exciting career opportunities.

-Thanks to the emergence of Japan, South Korea, and the People’s Republic of China in the 1970s, 1980s, and 1990s, the East Asian economic powerhouses, with their giant international companies, expanded their business footprints in India and globally.
+With the emergence of Japan, South Korea, and the People’s Republic of China in the 1970s, 1980s, and 1990s, the East Asian economic powerhouses, with their large international companies, expanded their business presence in India and globally.

-They took advantage of India’s government’s new economic liberalization business policy.
+They took advantage of the Indian government’s new economic liberalization policy.
 This has brought these countries and the need to learn these languages in preference to the famous European languages into sharp focus.

-China, Japan, and South Korea are among the top five countries with the most international patent applications.
-East Asia’s growing importance in the 21st century offers exciting opportunities and challenges to students seeking successful careers in every field.
+China, Japan, and South Korea are among the top five countries by the number of international patent applications.
+East Asia’s growing importance in the 21st century presents both opportunities and challenges for students pursuing successful careers across all fields.

-It enhances your potential business and job opportunities, not only in Chinese, Korean, or Japanese firms.
+It enhances your potential for business and employment opportunities, not only in Chinese, Korean, or Japanese firms but also in other international markets.
 It also helps you deal with companies in China, Japan, South Korea, Singapore, Taiwan, and other East or Southeast Asian countries.

 The reason is the excellent pay package and comparatively lesser competition.

 Language jobs are paid well since there aren’t many people who know them.
-Learning might help you to get a job in various sectors and industries.
+Learning may help you secure employment across various sectors and industries.

 Today, there is an ever-increasing demand for translators and interpreters in many international businesses.

 The need to learn East Asian Languages couldn’t have been higher than it is today.
-This is why several Indian universities and learning centers offer Mandarin, Japanese, and Korean classes.
+This is why several Indian universities and learning centers offer courses in Mandarin, Japanese, and Korean.

 Chinese, Japanese, or Korean: Which one should you learn?